ManiINFINITE/ProjectManagementSystem_Avalonia/README.md

 - **17 accent color presets** with gradient previews (Slate Violet, Google Blue, Deep Purple, Emerald, and more)
 - Each accent color preset comes with its **own unique signin Picture**
 - All colors applied dynamically via Avalonia resource dictionaries
-- Accent colors are looked up by name from a central `AccentColorsBase` — no stale color values stored in JSON
+- Accent colors are looked up by name from a central `AccentColorsBase`
+- Accent colors are also saved to PostgreSQL database

 ### 🔔 Notification System
 - JetBrains-style toast notifications sliding in from the **bottom right**